Geeklog-Core/test-framework/README.txt

     This test package is designed to work with or without a Geeklog install.
 It does this by using the configuration paths you specified in the installation, and by using a XML version of Geeklog's SQL database.
 To write tests for a file requiring database calls, first ensure that default.xml exists (in testpackage/files/databases).
 This is the XML version of Geeklog's database, as appears after a fresh install.
 The class that handles the operations (done with simpleXML and xPath) on the database is xmldb.class.php, under testpackage/files/databases.

     You can use xmldb.class.php in three steps.
-    1. Require config.php, i.e: require_once 'config.php'.
+    1. Require config.php, e.g: require_once 'config.php'.
 You should be doing this anyway.
-    2. Require the file, i.e: require_once getPath('tests').'/files/databases/xmldb.class.php'.
+    2. Require the file, e.g: require_once getPath('tests').'/files/databases/xmldb.class.php'.
-    3. Create an object, i.e: $this->xml = new Xmldb;
+    3. Create an object, e.g: $this->xml = new Xmldb;
-    4. Call the function you want, providing the database you want to load as the parameter, i.e: $_CONF = $this->xml->get_CONF('database').
+    4. Call the function you want, providing the database you want to load as the parameter, e.g: $_CONF = $this->xml->get_CONF('database').
 If you don't specify a database, it will load default.xml.

     3. Adding tests
     This will integrate new PHPUnit tests with the Geeklog test framework, (for example, if you wanted to write your own tests for Geeklog files and add them to the suite).